-The LTSS assessment and the PSS development process is driven by the person with their informed consent and is conducted by the case management team consisting of the MDRS case manager and a registered nurse.
-The person may freely choose to allow anyone (friends, family, caregivers, etc.) to be present and/or contribute to the process of developing their PSS.
-The initial PSS is developed at the time of the completion of the LTSS core standardized assessment with the MDRS case manager and registered nurse.
+The LTSS assessment and the PSS development process is driven by the person with their informed consent and is conducted by the case manager(s).
+The person may freely choose to allow anyone (friends, family, caregivers, etc.) to be present and/or contribute to the process of developing the PSS.
+The initial PSS is developed at the time of the completion of the LTSS core standardized assessment with the case manager(s).

-Persons found clinically eligible for long-term care are provided information about available services and supports.
-The participant is given a description and explanation of the services provided by the waiver along with any specific qualifications that apply to each service.
+Persons found clinically eligible for long term services and supports are provided information about available services and supports.
+The person is given a description and explanation of the services provided by the waiver along with any specific qualifications that apply to each service.
 The applicant is then allowed to make an informed choice between institutional care and community-based services and among waiver services and providers.

 The LTSS assessment includes information about the person's health status, needs, preferences and goals.
-The development of the PSS utilizes this information and addresses all service options, desires, personal goals, emergency preparedness needs, other specific needs of the person, and how those needs can be met.
+The development of the PSS utilizes this information and addresses all service options, desires, personal goals, emergency preparedness needs, other specific needs of the person and how those needs can be met.
 The PSS also reflects and identifies the existing services and supports, along with who provides them.

-MDRS is responsible for implementing the PSS.
-DOM and MDRS are jointly responsible for monitoring the PSS.
-MDRS is responsible for coordination of waiver services, State Plan services, services provided through other funding sources and service agencies.
+The operating agency is responsible for implementing the PSS.
+They, along with DOM, are jointly responsible for monitoring the PSS.
+The operating agency is responsible for coordination of waiver services, in addition to facilitating referrals to State Plan services and services provided through other funding sources/service agencies as needed.

-The PSS is developed at the time of the completion of the LTSS assessment, reviewed quarterly and updated annually or at the request of the person, without the RN component, if appropriate.
+The PSS is developed at the time of the completion of the LTSS assessment, reviewed quarterly and updated annually or at the request of the person.
 The PSS is signed by all of the individuals who participated in its development.
-Each applicant/person and/or their designee is given a copy of the PSS along with other people involved in the plan.
-Also, each person is given the phone number to the Mississippi Department of Rehabilitation Services office in their district, and a contact name of the MDRS case manager and their supervisor, if they have any questions or concerns regarding their services.
-The PSS may be updated to meet the needs of the individual at the request of the person or if changes in the individual's circumstances and needs are identified.
+Each person and/or their designee is given a copy of the PSS along with other people involved in the plan.
+Also, each person is given the phone number for the case manager and their supervisor, should they have any questions or concerns regarding their services.
+The PSS may be updated to meet the needs of the individual at the request of the person or if changes in the person's circumstances and needs are identified.